jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 React event listeners is an additional topic we will revisit again in future lessons.
 For now we will add an `onClick` event listener and call `setCount` to update state.

 Also, as with plain JavaScript or jQuery we will use an anonymous callback to pause the execution until the click event has occurred.

-Of course, as has been stated several times already, JSX requires that all JavaScript be surrounded in curly braces.

 ```js
   return (